-A review of a result is not a detailed assessment of a student's standard of knowledge and understanding of, and skills in, the subject.
+A review of a result is not a detailed reassessment of a student's standard of knowledge and understanding of, and skills in, the subject.
+It is rather a search for arithmetic error in arriving at the composite mark and for gross and obvious error in assignment of marks in components of the final composite mark.